 Fusion enables the development of games using the client-server topology.
-In this case, a dedicated game session instance is run on a dedicated server provided by a hosting provider which players connect to with their client.
+In this case, a dedicated game session instance runs on a dedicated server provided by a hosting provider which players connect to with their client.

 There are several parts involved in leveraging the dedicated server topology, these include:

 - the Dedicated Game Session Instance running on the Dedicated Server;

 - the Dedicated Server Machine from your preferred Hosting Provider;

 - the Photon Cloud with the Fusion Cloud Plugin; and,

 - the Clients that will connect to the Dedicated Game Instance.

 The first step when developing a with Client-Server architecture in Fusion is chosing between

 Server Mode.
 Both offer the same feature set and work identically as far as the codebase is concerned.
 The only difference to be conscious of is the following:

 Host Mode, the "server" will have State Authority and a player with Input Authority; whereas,